WestDRI/wgpages/content/nationalParaView.md

 ## Workshop materials

-The slides for this workshop (`slides2.pdf`) are included into the [main ZIP file](https://bit.ly/paraviewzipp) (~23 MB), along with sample datasets and various scripts.
+The slides for Day 1 of this workshop (`slides2.pdf`) are included into the [main ZIP file](https://bit.ly/paraviewzipp) (~23 MB), along with sample datasets and various scripts.
 In case of problems, check this [temporary mirror](https://transfer.sh/I7NwUJ/paraview.zip).

+Here are [the slides](../slides/HPC_and_Making_Scientific_Animations_in_ParaView.pdf) for Day 2.

-For remote visualization, if you already have a CC account, you can use it today, and we have also prepared guest accounts on Cedar - please pick an account and add your name to the line in the Goodle Doc so that no one else uses it.
+For remote visualization, if you already have a CC account, you can use it today, and we have also prepared guest accounts on Cedar - please pick an account and add your name to the line in the Goodle Doc (shared in Zoom chat) so that no one else uses it.
 If you already have a CC account, please add your username to the same Google Doc so that we could add you to the reservation.

 We have two reservations on Cedar until 2021-10-05T23:59:00 (Pacific):